Skip to content

 mxr demo

 This creates a separate mxr-demo config, database, socket, and daemon.
 It seeds a 50k-message, two-account synthetic inbox with repeat senders, threads, attachments, links, images, newsletters, promos, spam, suspicious inbox mail, receipts, alerts, and demo rules.
-Demo setup also prewarms analytics, Wrapped, and semantic vectors for the active profile so you can try search, labels, summaries, sender profiles, analytics, and keyboard triage without granting access to your real inbox.
+You get search, labels, summaries, sender profiles, analytics, and keyboard triage without granting access to your real inbox.

 The demo also pre-seeds every “empty queue” surface so the first click on any feature shows something useful: snippets, signatures, custom labels, saved searches, screener decisions, snoozed messages, reply-later flags, and a couple of in-progress drafts.
 LLM-backed features (summarize, briefing, ask, draft-assist, voice, decisions, commitments) are answered by an in-process canned provider, so the demo works fully offline — no OPENAI_API_KEY needed, and your real LLM credentials are never invoked even if [llm] is configured.